 Tom didn't bother replying to this.
 Instead, he looked back to Cameron and asked, "So, how is it sometimes more complicated?"

-"Right.
-Okay.
-So, different spells take different amounts of energy, some hardly any at all, and some a great deal.
-And then there are the spells that we can produce (or not produce, but for ease of reference...) well, indirect spells which can be used by non-Sorreters.
+"Hmmm?
+Oh, well... it's sort of about whether the spell has a direct effect, or if it affects an object which then... becomes sort of magical, itself.
+And different spells take different amounts of energy, some hardly any at all, and some a great deal.
+And then there are the indirect spells which can be used by non-Sorreters.
 These can be things like t-mail bubbles, recording devices, or flying spells.
 For the latter, an object must be thoroughly infused with magic, or rather externalized mana, enough to lift it and any passengers and cargo.
-A flying carpet takes about as much magic as a quick translocation, for a month of continued usage.
-Of course, most anything one flies will have magic enough in it for several months, or up to a year.
-And the bigger the object, the more magic it requires.
-A full sized wagon, which may be required to carry a great deal of weight, takes more magic than I know how to describe, and can generally only be trusted for about two months before it should be recharged.
-Needless to say, that kind of magic isn't going to be produced by a single Sorreter in a single sitting, but rather it has to be stored up over time, before it's even applied to a flying device.
+A flying carpet takes about as much mana as a translocation, for a month of continued usage.
+Of course, most anything one flies will have mana enough in it for several months, or up to a year.
+And the bigger the object, the more mana it requires.
+A full sized wagon, which may be required to carry a great deal of weight, takes more mana than I know how to describe, and can generally only be trusted for about two months before it should be recharged.
+Needless to say, that kind of mana isn't going to be produced by a single Sorreter in a single sitting, but rather it has to be built up by a team of Sorreters over time.

-"Now, I suppose they could use flying spells in conjunction with the new engines, but... that much magic... the magic to make it fly plus the enchantment to move it forward... would be prohibitively expensive, and also, there's only so much magic an object can bear at one time.
-Too much magic could damage its structural integrity.
-These spells have to be precisely calculated by teams of trained mechanics and Sorreters, in conjunction.
+"Now, I suppose they could use flying spells in conjunction with the new engines, but... that much mana... the mana to make it fly plus the enchantment to move it forward... would be prohibitively expensive, and also, there's only so much mana an object can bear at one time.
+Too much could damage its structural integrity.
+Even traditional flying spells have to be precisely calculated by teams of trained engineers and Sorreters, in conjunction.
 Besides which, different types of spells sometimes interfere with each other.
 So it probably wouldn't be very safe flying in a wagon with an enchantment engine.
 There may well be other reasons they aren't made to fly; as I say, I haven't read too much about them, and I'm mostly making educated guesses here."

 "Fine, whatever.
 But I still don't see why what we have now can't move on land.
 Surely if it can move forward in the air, it can do so on the ground, and use less magic in doing so.
 I mean, it sounds as if traditional flying devices would need two separate spells, anyway; one for levitation and one for forward movement..."